furyhawk/text_summarization/README.md

 If working on WSL under Windows, add `--no-browser`.

+If you need to fine tune your own model, sign up free at https://huggingface.co/ .
 Login to huggingface as needed:

 ```sh
 huggingface-cli login